ZCHAnalytics/azure-database-migration/3_data_backup_and_restore.md

 # Data Backup and Restore

 ## 1. Generate a full backup of the on-premise database
-Using SSMS tool, we create a backup that essentially duplicates the database, providing a safety net in the event of unforeseen issues.
+Using SSMS tool, we create a backup, providing a safety net in the event of unforeseen issues.
 ![image](https://github.com/ZCHAnalytics/azure-database-migration319/assets/146954022/211d41d5-969d-43c0-bbf0-f33a130ef1c8)